OnionIoT/documentation/.github/ISSUE_TEMPLATE/documentation-Article-Tasklist.md

 - [ ] Subtask 1 (Workflow Reference 1): Idea dump from subject matter expert is completed.
 - Create document of ideas for an outline of the new article.
 - Deliverable: google doc
-- [ ] Subtask 2 (Workflow Reference 2): Technical Writer has createe the outline of article and high level ideas for for review.
+- [ ] Subtask 2 (Workflow Reference 2): Technical Writer has created the outline of article and high level ideas for review.
 - Revise and expand on the provided google doc
 - Deliverable: google doc outline
 - [ ] Subtask 3 (Workflow Reference 3): SME has reviewed and approved the ticket "Ready for Development"